 ‘Marie Max’ by Raoul Dufy

 I am a political theorist and an assistant professor in the Department of Gender and Race Studies at the University of Alabama, where I am also affiliated with the Department of Political Science.
 I primarily teach courses on historical and contemporary feminist political theory.
-At UA, my classes include The Politics of Consent, Freedom Beyond Rights, Gender, Race, and Neoliberalism, and surveys of feminist political theory at both the undergraduate and graduate level.
+At UA, my classes include The Politics of Consent, Transnational Feminism, Freedom Beyond Rights, Gender, Race, and Neoliberalism, and surveys of feminist political theory at both the undergraduate and graduate level.

 In 2018-2019, I was a lecturer in the American Studies, Gender and Sexuality Studies, and Master of Liberal Arts and Science Programs at Vanderbilt University.
 I was previously a visiting assistant professor with the Vanderbilt Department of Political Science and the Whitman College Department of Politics, as well as a lecturer in the UCLA Department of Political Science.
 A complete list of the courses I have offered at UA is available here.